 Murrison’s a great name and I’m pleased to have been grafted into that family through marriage.
 Our daughter grew up a Murrison.
 From kindergarden at Hickman Charter School through her senior year at Summerville High School, that was who she was.
 Who we were.
 I haven’t changed my name to minimize or negate any of that.

 Rather, there was a me before I was a Murrison and that me wants to live and wants to speak.
 It’s a me that has been lost everywhere but in some old Facebook posts.
 A me that was melded with the me I became for a very long season but now asserts the pre, present, and post existence of Teri Torell.

-What’s in a name that I should want to reclaim it?
+What’s in the past that I should want to keep?

-To some degree it’s identity.
-I have several of those.
-I am the daughter of Marie Mills Hendrickson.
-I have two brothers, their families, and some pretty great cousins.
+To some degree it’s who I am – my identity.
+I have several of them.
+I am the daughter of Marie Mills Hendrickson and a birth father I’ve never met.
+I have a terrific plus-father, two brothers, their families, and some pretty great cousins.
 Though I never met them until I was an adult, I belong to the Mills family via genetics and the free will of a loving birth mother.